edelstone/material-palette-generator/README.md

 ## What is this?

 This is a (slightly modified) clone of the [official Material Design palette generator](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
-It does a couple things:
+It does a few things:

 1. Builds you a full color palette from a given hex color
-2. Provides you with complementary colors based off your primary color
+1. Provides you with complementary colors based off your primary color
+1. Allows you to export the palettes as JSON or CSS variables

 Both are based on Material Design standards, and use Google's algorithm for color derivation.